 Sierra Leone has one of the highest maternal mortality rates globally.
 Teenage pregnancies are common and adolescent deaths constitute nearly 25 percent of the total maternal deaths in the country.
 More than half of all childhood deaths are preventable with access to key interventions.
 There are also persistent deficits in quality of care and efficiency of resource use in the health system.
 The 2013 Ebola outbreak further weakened the public health system and was associated with a 15-25 percent drop in RMNCAH service use.

+Furthermore, support will be provided to improve decentralized public financial management by building the capacity of district health management teams to use health data for effective decision making.
 Partners that contribute to financing Sierra Leone’s priorities as outlined in the investment case include the GFF, Gavi, Global Fund, Partners in Health, UNICEF, USAID, World Bank, and the governments of Germany (KFW), Italy, Japan (JICA), and United Kingdom (DFID).

 The GFF engaged partners through the country platform to review the terms of reference for the Mid-Term Review of the investment case (RMNCAH Strategy).
 Partners agreed to enlarge membership to include other stakeholders for effective coordination of implementation of the strategy.
 Ongoing technical support is being provided on results and monitoring.
 A Health Financing System Assessment is also underway to identify reforms needed.